-The world faces the fourth wave of crown virus divided and blind, as vaccination campaigns are going at an accelerated pace in Europe and the United States; 130 countries in the world have not yet received a dose of the vaccine, the total population of these countries is 2.5 billion people.
-In the meantime, not for the manufacture of vaccines and also for new concepts.
+The world faces the fourth wave of COVID-19 divided and blind.
+As vaccination campaigns accelerate across Europe and the United States, 130 countries in the world have not yet received a dose of the vaccine.
+The total population of these countries is 2.5 billion people.
+It is time for the manufacture not only of vaccines but also new concepts.
 The latter is “vaccine diplomacy”.

-On the other hand, to practice this vaccine diplomacy, they are following different forms of pressure according to the opponent.
+On the other hand, to practice vaccine diplomacy, they are following different forms of pressure according to the opponent.
 India and China are currently the only two producing countries that donate vaccines.
-Vaccination diplomacy in New Delhi focuses on Asia, where it competes with China, although Mauritius or the Seychelles have received Indian shipments.
+Vaccination diplomacy in New Delhi focuses on Asia, where it competes with China.
+Mauritius and the Seychelles have also received Indian shipments.
 Countries receiving donations are neither the most affected by the pandemic nor the poorest.

 Russia, on the other hand, prefers to sell its vaccine.
 It has found several clients on the African continent: Algeria, Tunisia and Guinea.
 The African Union has also requested doses from Moscow.
 No delivery has yet been made thanks to this African mechanism.